-PTA Bulletin Board: The PTA has a bulletin board in the front lobby of CRS (next to the library entrance) where you can post PTA information — please make sure to take your flyer or other materials down once the relevant timing has passed.
+PTA Bulletin Board: The PTA has a bulletin board in the front lobby of CRS (next to the library entrance) where you can post PTA information — please make sure to take your flyer or other materials down once the appropriate timing has passed.
 Then, contact our Bulletin Board coordinator to arrange for your content to be displayed.

 Facebook and Twitter: PTA-created content is not posted to the CRS Facebook and Twitter channels unless CRS chooses to share/retweet the CRS PTA's social content.
-CRS typically focuses on sharing pictures of class activities & events through its social channels.
+CRS typically focuses on sharing pictures of class activities & events through its social media.

 VIP (Very Important Papers): Each Wednesday, an envelope is sent home with each student.
 Flyers for PTA activities can be included in these envelopes but must be provided in time for the VIP stuffers to include.
 See our VIP Flyer instructions for more details.
-(Note: Volunteering for VIPs is currently paused at this time.)

 How do I make a VIP flyer?
 How do I know how many copies to make?
 Find all your VIP instruction details here!